Quantum harmonic oscillator in a time dependent noncommutative background: Solution of the model Hamiltonian through Lewis-Riesenfeld approach

 For the sake of convenience in calculations, we present the Lewis invariant [Eqn.(\ref{inv})] in the form of polar coordinate variables. \footnote{Note that the polar coordinate variable $\theta$ should not be confused with the time-dependent NC parameter $\theta(t)$.} To achieve this, we adopt the same procedure as outlined in our previous communication~\cite{SG1}.
 The invariant in polar representation can be expressed as,

 where the canonical coordinates in polar representation have the following form,

-Here we would like to point out that the time-dependent Hermitian invariant operator $I(t)$, as obtained, is not unique.
+It is relevant to mention that both the form of the hermitian invariant in Eqn.(\ref{invpol}) and EP equation in Eqn.(\ref{EP}), in the limit as $d(t)\rightarrow\,0$, revert to the same form as found in \cite{Dey}.
+Here we also would like to point out that the time dependent Hermitian invariant operator $I(t)$, as obtained, is not unique.
 Instead, it is possible to get another alternative form of the invariant operator from the current expression of $I(t)$ [as given in Eqn.(\ref{inv})].
 This alternative form will prove to be more advantageous in determining the eigenstate of the Hermitian invariant, and we will explore this further in the subsequent discussion.